Chart Color Schemes

 Thornlie's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Thornlie residents show relatively positive health outcomes.
-The prevalence of common health conditions is low across both younger and older age cohorts.
-Approximately 49% (~12,621 people) have private health cover, lower than Greater Perth's 51.2%, but higher than the national average of 55.3%.
+Thornlie residents show low prevalence of common health conditions across both younger and older age groups.
+Approximately 49% (~12,621 people) have private health cover, lower than Greater Perth's 51.2% and the national average of 55.3%.
+The most prevalent medical conditions are arthritis (7.3%) and mental health issues (7.1%).

 Frequently Asked Questions - Health